 6. Partial list of violations and fine amounts:

-7. The person who purchased the A&M-Texarkana permit is ultimate responsible for the payment of any citation the vehicle receives, regardless of who was driving the vehicle.
+7. The person who purchased the A&M-Texarkana permit is ultimately responsible for the payment of any citation the vehicle receives, regardless of who was driving the vehicle.

-8. Serious moving violation citations will be written on State of Texas citations and will be handled in Texarkana, Texas Municipal Court.
-This can also include Handicapped Parking violations
+8. Serious moving violation citations will be written on State of Texas citations and will be handled in Texarkana, Texas Justice of The Peace Court.
+This can also include Handicapped Parking violations.

 The term “Impoundment” includes the removal, towing and storage of the vehicle in question.
 All Impoundment fees are the responsibility of the registered owner of the vehicle if no permit is on the vehicle.
 The A&M-Texarkana Police Department is authorized to impound or immobilize unattended vehicles on campus under the following conditions: